nasirhm/django-helloworld/README.md

 ```sh
 python3 manage.py runserver
 ```
+5. Navigate to [SERVER]/hello to See the Hello world

-5.Yahoo you have your Own Hello World Django Application Up and Running.
+6.Yahoo you have your Own Hello World Django Application Up and Running.